Azure/enterprise-azureai/README.md

 ## Key features
 - **Infrastructure-as-code**: Bicep templates for provisioning and deploying the resources.
 - **CI/CD pipeline**: GitHub Actions and Azure DevOps Pipelines for continuous deployment of the resources to Azure.
-- **Secure Access Management**: Best practices and configurations for managing secure access to Azure OpenAI services.
+- **Secure Access Management**: Best practices and configurations for managing secure access to Azure OpenAI Services.
-- **Usage Monitoring & Cost Control**: Solutions for tracking the usage of Azure OpenAI services to facilitate accurate cost allocation and team charge-back.
+- **Usage Monitoring & Cost Control**: Solutions for tracking the usage of Azure OpenAI Services to facilitate accurate cost allocation and team charge-back.
 - **Load Balance**: Utilize & loadbalance the capacity of Azure OpenAI across regions or provisioned throughput (PTU)
 - **Streaming requests**: Support for streaming requests to Azure OpenAI, for all features (e.g. additional logging and charge-back)
 - **End-to-end sample**: Including Sample ChatApp, Azure Dashboards, content filters and policies